The BEST slow cooker spicy Chili Recipe (EASY)

 How to make chili thicker

-I’ve seen masa used, potato flakes, and even a corn starch slurry.
-They’re all well and good, but I’m a fan of using beans that have been pureed.
+I’ve seen masa, potato flakes, and even a corn starch slurry used.
+They’re all well and good, but I’m a fan of using pureed beans.

-I think for this recipe in itself it makes the most sense.
-Maybe a chili con carne recipe or something along those lines may work better with masa or potato flakes.
+I think this recipe makes the most sense in itself.
+A chili con carne recipe or something similar may work better with masa or potato flakes.

 Beans are a good thickening agent for chili because they contain a high amount of starch and fiber.